abyssaldragonz/UICbites/fgp3.md

 Josephine - abyssaldragonz
 Chris - toppi85

-Our working hours are pretty late at night.
+Our working hours are between the hours of 10am - 12am.
-We all have very good response times.
-We expect team members to respond within 24 hours to any message sent.
-We will all respond between the hours of 10am - 12am.
+We all have very good response times, but we expect team members to respond within 24 hours to any message sent.

 # Roles
 Alice will be the Project Lead; Josephine will be the front-end developer; Chris will be the back-end developer.